jsm209/TownGame/README.md

  - Red People: The population of additional people who are homeless, criminals, or otherwise lawless
  - Houses: The homes in the town.
 Each home can house 4 people.
  - Workplace: The places to work in the town.
 Each workplace can employ up to 10 people.
+ - Control: The strength to inspire and enforce order over a population.
+The game is lost if this reaches 0.

 ## Mechanics
 At the end of a turn, the town will do some amount of work before the prompted event.
 Mainly this is a function